Azure/azure-powershell/src/ResourceMover/docs/Invoke-AzResourceMoverInitiateMove.md

 ```

-Validate the dependecies before Initiate Move for the resources.
+Validate the dependencies before Initiate Move for the resources.
+The same command can be used for both 'RegionToRegion' and 'RegionToZone' type move collections.

 ### Example 2: Initiate Move for the set of resources in the Move collection using "MoveResource Name" as input.
+(RegionToRegion)
 ```powershell
 Invoke-AzResourceMoverInitiateMove -ResourceGroupName "RG-MoveCollection-demoRMS" -MoveCollectionName "PS-centralus-westcentralus-demoRMS"  -MoveResource $('psdemorm-vnet') -MoveResourceInputType "MoveResourceId"
 ```